topranks/homerlabs/getting_started.md

 #### Notes

 The lab is designed to be run on Linux.
 Some of the Juniper virtual devices run as QEMU virtual machines, so it is better to run on bare metal.
-It should in theory work in a VM, however, if nested virtualization is enabled.
+In theory, if nested virtualization is enabled, it should work in a VM, but I've not tested it.

 ### Steps

 #### 1. Install Docker

 Installer docker using [their instructions](https://docs.docker.com/engine/install/).
+&nbsp;
 #### 2. Create docker container image that runs the vQFX VMs

 Firstly you'll need to have Juniper's [vQFX](https://www.juniper.net/us/en/dm/free-vqfx10000-software.html) images downloaded.
 The vQFX runs as two separate virtual machines, one which takes care of packet forwarding (PFE) and one that manages the device's control plane (vCP).